 Things to consider that are typically wants and not needs:

 - Pampering like: manicures, pedicures, professional hair styling, massages or spa treatments

 - Eating out

 - Entertainment like: new video games, movie theater tickets, or amusement parks

 Make savings a priority.

 Ultimately if you want to live frugally to pay off debt, you need to also consider saving money in the process.
 For most families, debt racks up because of a lack of savings to pay for expenses that occur unexpectedly.
-A savings account is not just for vacations and future purchases, but for a rainy day.
+A savings account is not just for vacations and future purchases, but for unexpected expenses.
 Job loss, poor health, vehicle repairs or even a new roof on your home can all happen out of nowhere and quickly incur debt if you do not have a savings fund in place.